spring-board-b2-hate-speech/group-1/README.md

 - Saving the cleaned data to `cleaned_data.csv`.

 ### 2. Tokenization and Encoding
-The `embedding.py` script handles:
+The `encoding.ipynb` script handles:
 - Loading the cleaned dataset (`cleaned_data.csv`).
 - Tokenizing the text data.
 - Applying TF-IDF encoding to the tokenized data.
 - Saving the TF-IDF encoded data to `tfidf_encoded_data.pkl`.

-### 3. Model Evaluation
+### 3. Modeling with Machine Learning
+The `ml_models.py` script:
-The `embedding.ipynb` script further evaluates the TF-IDF encoded data using:
+- Loads the TF-IDF encoded data.
-- Splitting the data into training and testing sets.
+- Applies SMOTE for class imbalance.
-- Training a Random Forest classifier.
+- Trains and evaluates Logistic Regression, SVM, and Random Forest models.
-- Evaluating the model using accuracy, precision, recall, and F1-score.
+- Saves the best performing model to `best_ml_model.pkl`.